HitenGondaliya32/SmartLostFoundSystem/README.md

 ---

 ## ⚙️ How to Run
-1. Download or clone this repository:
+1.Download or clone this repository:

    "git clone https://github.com/HitenGondaliya32/SmartLostFoundSystem.git"

 2.Open in NetBeans or Eclipse.

 3.Create a MySQL database named lostfounddb.

     Import required tables:

         users (for user info)

         items (for lost/found items)

 4.Add the MySQL Connector JAR file to your project library.